com4/octoeb/README.md

 ![Teem Git Flow](https://s3-us-west-2.amazonaws.com/eventboard-docs/Teem+GitFlow+-+Page+1.png)

 ## Installation
-The only external library that this tool depends on is Requests and Click.
+The only external libraries that this tool depends on is Requests and Click.
 Clone the repo and run

     pip install --editable .